exercism/jq/concepts/basics/about.md

 }
 ```

-We can write
+We could write
 ```jq
 {id: .id, name: .name}
 ```
-This is so common, there is shorthand syntax for it:
+But this is so common, there is shorthand syntax for it:
 ```jq
 {id, name}
 ```